drfenixion/freecad.robotcad/README.md

 ```
 cd ~/ && git clone https://github.com/drfenixion/freecad.robotcad.git && cd freecad.robotcad/docker && bash run.bash -c
 ```
-Tested on Ubuntu 22.04, 20.04 and Windows 10 via WSL2 (Ubuntu).
+Tested on Ubuntu 22.04, 20.04 and Windows 10 via WSL2 (Ubuntu 22.04).

-If docker is not installed look at [docker/README.md](https://github.com/drfenixion/freecad.robotcad/blob/main/docker/README.md).
+If Docker is not installed and OS is Ubuntu script will try to install Docker automatically in other case you must install docker manually.
+In case of manullay Docker installation look at [docker/README.md](https://github.com/drfenixion/freecad.robotcad/blob/main/docker/README.md).
 There is also additional information on how to use the startup script.

 **You also can install RobotCAD manually via FreeCAD Addon manager by** [Installation](https://github.com/drfenixion/freecad.robotcad#Installation) **section.**

 RobotCAD will not work with CROSS workbench (same namespace).
 Remove CROSS before install RobotCAD.